cj-mills/christianjmills/_posts/2022-5-28-Fastai-to-Unity-Tutorial-1.md

 ## Inspect Dataset

-We can start inspecting the dataset once it finishes downloading and decompressing.
+We can start inspecting the dataset once it finishes downloading.

 **Inspect the dataset path**